 Some passages in cipher in Charles II's letter to the Duke of Hamilton (1650) remain undeciphered.
+The key may be found in the collection of letters deciphered by John Wallis, deposited in the Bodleian Library, which includes royalist letters from this year.
 See another article.

 The cipher of Charles II's letter by a pseudonym J. Westrope was broken by Eric Sams and Julian Moore in 1977.
 The letter was one long known to historians.
 See another article.

-Thurloe State Papers include some undeciphered Dutch letters, for example: Beverning and Vande Perre to the Dutch ambassador Boreel at Paris, 1 September 1653 (NS) (British History Online).
+Thurloe State Papers include some undeciphered Dutch letters, for example: Beverning and Vande Perre to the Dutch ambassador Boreel at Paris, 1 September 1653 (NS).
+See another article.

 Thurloe State Papers include some undeciphered intercepted letters, for example:

 An intercepted letter of du Gard in a letter to White, Brussels, 10 June 1656 NS (British History Online)

 An intercepted letter, Brussels, 12 August 1656 NS (British History Online)

 An intercepted letter, from Jo.
 Waddall, 22 August 1656 (British History Online)

 Louis XIV's instructions in code to Castaignere, French ambassador in Constantinople, dated July-August 1690 are printed in Paul Rycaut, History of the Turks (Google), p.453 ff.
 This appears to be the letters John Davys deciphered around 1701 (see another article) but his deciphering is not known.
 The present author partially solved it (see another article).